NOTICE OF PRIVACY PRACTICES

 You have the following rights regarding your health records.

 - Right to request restrictions on uses or disclosures – You have the right to request that we place limitations on our use or disclosure of your patient information.
 We have the right to choose not to agree to the requested restriction.

 - Right to receive confidential communications – You have the right to request that we use alternative methods to contact you.
 We have the right to choose not to agree to the request.

-- Right to inspect and copy – You have the right to make an appointment to review your medical or dental records.
+- Right to inspect and copy – You have the right to make an appointment to review your health records.
 You may also request to receive a copy of your records at a reasonable fee.
 You may request that the records be provided in electronic format.

-- Right to amend – You have the right to add a written statement to your records to clarify or correct the information within your medical or dental chart.
+- Right to amend – You have the right to add a written statement to your records to clarify or correct the information within your chart.